Adaptive Online Non-stochastic Control: Introduction

-The controller's task is to deduce a (possibly non-stationary) policy that maps states to actions, $\pi: \vec{x}\mapsto \vec{u}$, from a policy class $\Pi$, leading to a trajectory of low costs $\{c_t(\vec x_t, \vec{u}_t)\}_t$.
-The employed performance metric in this setting is the \emph{policy regret} \cite{hazan20a-us}, which measures the accumulated extra cost endured by the learner's policy compared to a stationary cost-minimizing policy designed with access to all future cost functions and disturbances.
-Technically, the policy regret is defined as:
+The controller's task is to deduce a (possibly non-stationary) policy that maps states to actions, $\pi: \vec{x}\mapsto \vec{u}$, from a policy class $\Pi$, leading to a trajectory of low costs $\{c_t(\vec x_t, \vec{u}_t)\}_{t=1}^T$.
+The employed performance metric in this setting is the \emph{policy regret}, cf. \citep{hazan20a-us}, which measures the accumulated extra cost endured by the learner's policy compared to a stationary cost-minimizing policy designed with access to all future cost functions and disturbances:

-where $\vec x_t(\pi), \vec u_t(\pi)$ are the counterfactual state-action sequences that would have been generated under the benchmark policy.
-A sublinear regret $\mathcal{R}_T\!=\!o(T)$ guarantees this extra cost will diminish with time, i.e., $\nicefrac{\mathcal{R}_T}{T}\rightarrow 0$, and the Gradient Perturbation Controller (GPC), proposed in \cite{pmlr-v97-agarwal19c}, attains indeed $\mathcal{R}_T\!=\!\mathcal{O}(T^{\nicefrac{1}{2}})$.
-GPC's performance is established via a reduction to the \emph{OCO with Memory} framework \cite{NIPS2015_38913e1d}, which in turn established sublinear regret via a reduction to the standard OCO framework \cite{MAL-018}.
+where $\vec x_t(\pi), \vec u_t(\pi)$ are the \emph{counterfactual} state-action sequences that would have been generated under the benchmark policy, whereas $(\vec x_t, \vec u_t)$ are the \emph{actual} state-action pair that resulted from following possibly different series of policies.
+A sublinear regret $\mathcal{R}_T\!=\!o(T)$ guarantees that the cost endured by the learner will converge to that of the optimal policy, i.e., $\nicefrac{\mathcal{R}_T}{T}\rightarrow 0$, and the recent Gradient Perturbation Controller (GPC), proposed in \citep{pmlr-v97-agarwal19c}, attains indeed $\mathcal{R}_T\!=\!\mathcal{O}(T^{\nicefrac{1}{2}})$.
+GPC's performance is established via a reduction to the Online Convex Optimization (OCO) with Memory framework \citep{NIPS2015_38913e1d}, which in turn established sublinear regret via a reduction to the standard OCO framework \citep{MAL-018}.